ym001/distancia/docs/index.rst

-.. distancia documentation master file, created by sphinx-quickstart on Tue Aug 10 14:57:34 2021.
+..
+Distancia documentation master file, created by sphinx-quickstart on Tue Aug 10 14:57:34 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.